 Factors such as the density of the mesh over your enclosure and the exact fixture you’re using can affect exactly what basking distance is needed to achieve the right UVI.

 Like other reptiles, corn snakes are ectotherms, which means that they need a temperature gradient in their enclosure to help them regulate their metabolism and stay healthy.

 Corn snakes should have a basking surface temperature of 90°F. On the other side of the enclosure, the temperature should be around 75°F. Surface temperatures can be measured with an infrared thermometer, but air temperatures should be measured with a digital probe thermometer.

-Provide heat for your corn snake by imitating the sun with a halogen heat lamp placed on one side of the enclosure, positioned over a sturdy basking branch or warm hide.
+Provide heat for your corn snake by imitating the sun with a halogen heat lamp placed on one side of the enclosure, positioned over a sturdy basking branch.
 Do not use ceramic heat emitters (CHEs), red bulbs, or blue bulbs, as these are not as effective.

 What humidity levels do corn snakes need?

 Corn snakes need an average humidity of 65-75%, as measured by a digital probe hygrometers placed in the middle of the enclosure.
 This should naturally fluctuate between lower during the day and higher at night.
 Misting your snake’s enclosure with a sprayer first thing in the morning and again at night will help create the right humidity levels.
 If you need more, moisten the substrate by mixing water into it as needed.

 There should also be a humid hide for your snake, lined with moistened sphagnum moss.
 Always having a humid retreat is essential.